 staff means any person whose services are the subject of an arrangement under section 59G(1).

-[Section 59F inserted by No. 39 of 1999 s.
+[Section 59F inserted: No. 39 of 1999 s.
 7.]

 59G.
 Use by Board of government staff etc.

 (1) The Board may by arrangement with the relevant employer make use, either full-time or part-time, of the services of any officer or employee —